grafana/grafana/docs/sources/alerting/alerting-rules/create-data-source-managed-rule.md

 ## Before you begin

-Verify that you have write permission to the Prometheus, Mimir, or Loki data source.
+Verify that you have write permission to the Mimir or Loki data source.
 Otherwise, you cannot create or update data source-managed alert rules.

 ### Enable the Ruler API